eslint/eslint/docs/rules/no-mixed-requires.md

     eslint = require('eslint');
 ```

-## When Not To Use It
+## Known Limitations

+* The implementation is not aware of any local functions with the name `require` that may shadow Node's global `require`.

-Internally, the list of core modules is retrieved via `require("repl")._builtinLibs`.
+* Internally, the list of core modules is retrieved via `require("repl")._builtinLibs`.
 If you use different versions of Node.JS for ESLint and your application, the list of core modules for each version may be different.
   The above mentioned `_builtinLibs` property became available in 0.8, for earlier versions a hardcoded list of module names is used as a fallback.
 If your version of Node is older than 0.6 that list may be inaccurate.

+## When Not To Use It

 If you use a pattern such as [UMD][4] where the `require`d modules are not loaded in variable declarations, this rule will obviously do nothing for you.

-The implementation is not aware of any local functions with the name `require` that may shadow Node's global `require`.

 [1]: http://nodejs.org/api/modules.html#modules_core_modules
 [2]: http://nodejs.org/api/modules.html#modules_file_modules